Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Spell Focus

-**Fiendish Knowledge**: You may prepare one extra spell from you spellcasting list.
+**Fiendish Knowledge**: You may prepare two extra spell from you spellcasting list.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.